 Available at www.lilyblanche.com

 This is the feeling I wanted to recreate with the Memory Keeper Locket.
-Family is everything to me and as my children grew older, keeping them close in a tangible way became incredibly important.
-I wanted to create a locket with heirloom quality which was a precious symbol of life, love and continuity.
+Family is everything to me and I wanted to create a locket with heirloom quality which was a precious symbol of life, love and continuity.

 "We Want Our Lockets To Surprise And Delight"

-At the Lily Blanche studio ideas come together, often in unexpected ways.
-But running through the collections are the themes of celebrating life and expressing love.
+Running through the Lily Blanche collections are the themes of celebrating life and expressing love.
 The team loves designing pieces with hidden secrets.
 We want our jewellery to surprise and delight.

 We know that what makes your locket really precious is not the materials it is made from but the photographs inside it.
-Jewellery which is treasured are pieces that mark important moments on life's journey.
+Jewellery which is treasured are the pieces that mark important moments on life's journey - a special birthday, a new baby, a wedding, the passing of a loved one.

 "Jewellery Connects Us With The Past In An Intimate Way"